Activiti/activiti-7-developers-guide/getting-started.md

 ## MiniKube / Kubernetes

 With Kubernetes we will achieve a more realistic environment to test our services.
-By using Minikube we will achieve a similar runtime environment as with docker compose, with the big difference that kubernetes will take care to self heal our services in the case of failures.
+By using Minikube we will achieve a similar runtime environment as with docker compose, with the big difference that kubernetes will take care to self heal our services in the case of failures, automatically kill and move our services to different nodes in the cluster when they miss behave, load balance our services and tons of other good things.

 In order to get the minikube set up and running you need to first install minikube \([https://github.com/kubernetes/minikube](https://github.com/kubernetes/minikube)\) and start the cluster with:

-> minikube start --memory 8000
+> minikube start --memory 8000 --cpus 4

+**note** I'm using
+> minikube start --memory=8000 --cpus 4 --vm-driver xhyve

+This require some extra installations, for more information about using xhyve driver, read the minikube installation guide.

 [![](https://salaboy.files.wordpress.com/2017/09/screen-shot-2017-09-09-at-15-43-57.png)](http://salaboy.com/2017/09/11/activiti-cloud-meets-kubernetes-and-they-like-each-other/screen-shot-2017-09-09-at-15-43-57/)

-You can change the memory allocation if you want to, Activiti Cloud with the current services is using around 3GB to bootstrap all the services.
+You can change the memory allocation if you want to, Activiti Cloud with the current services is using around 3GB to bootstrap all the services in a clustered setup.
+That includes all the infrastructural services and one Activiti Cloud Application.

 You can access to the MiniKube dashboard running: